Introduction

 --data-binary '{"maximum_ttl":-1}' \

-response code with a serialized copy of the updated Binding object.
+Response 200 status code with a serialized copy of the updated Binding object

 {